 Our hardworking team endeavour to provide children at St. George's with the best possible educational experience from Reception through to Year 6.
 All members play a part in creating a supportive, safe and stimulating learning environment, within a caring Christian community.
 We are proud to offer an environment with a strong community spirit.
 Staff, governors, parents, carers and many willing volunteers work together for the benefit of our pupils.
 We have a thriving and enthusiastic PTA working tirelessly to provide so many extras for our children.

 We aspire for our ideal Year 6 leaver, upon leaving St. George's, to have learnt to be compassionate towards others, honest, reliable and resilient in order to cope with and overcome obstacles faced in both school and life.
 It is our intention to inspire our children to think about the wider world and how we can make it a better place for all, so that children learn to develop positive relationships and life-skills required to become confident, independent, caring and trustworthy citizens, who celebrate diversity.

 As an all-inclusive school, we respect differences by learning to listen carefully to others, whilst being prepared to forgive others for mistakes in a non-judgemental way.
 We strive for the very best outcomes for all of our pupils, whatever their individual starting points and backgrounds, not only academically, but on a personal level, too.
-Our school's Christian values of 'Love, Truth, Forgiveness and Respect' permeate through all we do.
+Our school's Christian values of 'Love, Respect, Compassion and Togetherness' permeate through all we do.